Sign up to receive updates about our upcoming application opening, programming, events, and more here!

 The American Muslim Civic Leadership Institute is housed at the University of Southern California Center for Religion and Civic Culture.

-AMCLI has been made possible through generous support from the Carnegie Corporation of New York, The Ford Foundation, McCormick Foundation, One Nation for All, Open Society Foundation, Pillars Fund, Rockefeller Brothers Fund, Security and Rights Collaborative (a project of the
+AMCLI has been made possible through generous support from the Carnegie Corporation of New York, Ford Foundation, California Community Foundation, Henry Luce Foundation, McCormick Foundation, One Nation for All, Open Society Foundations, Pillars Fund, Rockefeller Brothers Fund, Security and Rights Collaborative (a project of the

-Proteus Fund), Unitarian Universalist Veatch Program, University of Southern California, and Georgetown University.
+Proteus Fund), Unitarian Universalist Veatch Program at Shelter Rock, and the University of Southern California.

 “AMCLI is a great program that brings a diverse group of Muslim Americans to learn from and grow with each other.”
-Mostafa Mahboob, 2009-2010 Fellow
+Mostafa Mahboob, AMCLI III Fellow

 “My experience in AMCLI was truly eye-opening for my career and personal enrichment.
 AMCLI training has helped me apply more effective leadership skills to my work as a spiritual and social leader in the Muslim community.”
-Imam Mansoor Sabree, 2010-2011 Fellow
+Imam Mansoor Sabree, AMCLI IV Fellow

 AMCLI sessions include a distinguished group of lecturers and facilitators.
-View the list of speakers from the first four years of the institute.
+View the list of speakers from the first five years of the institute.

 After spending two years doing research on American Muslims, their identities and their organizations, Nadia Roumani had heard one refrain over and over.
 Around the country so many leaders in their twenties and thirties were on the verge of burnout.
 Their organizations were overtaxed as they responded to all manner of community needs.
 And they were being asked to address pressing issues in isolation from others, without proper training and support.